aws-powertools/powertools-lambda-python/docs/tutorial.md

 Let's break it down:

-* **L12**: We track Lambda cold start by setting global variable outside the handler; this is executed once per sandbox Lambda creates.
-This information provides an overview of how often the sandbox is reused by Lambda, which directly impacts the performance of each transaction
+* **L10**: We track Lambda cold start by setting global variable outside the handler; this is executed once per sandbox Lambda creates.
+This information provides an overview of how often the sandbox is reused by Lambda, which directly impacts the performance of each transaction.
-* **L19-20**: We use AWS X-Ray SDK to add `User` annotation on `hello_name` subsegment.
-This will allow us to filter traces using the `User` value
+* **L17-18**: We use AWS X-Ray SDK to add `User` annotation on `hello_name` subsegment.
+This will allow us to filter traces using the `User` value.
-* **L28-29**: We repeat what we did in L19-29 except we use the value `unknown` since we don't have that information
+* **L26-27**: We repeat what we did in L17-18 except we use the value `unknown` since we don't have that information.
-* **L37**: We use `global` to modify our global variable defined in the outer scope
+* **L35**: We use `global` to modify our global variable defined in the outer scope.
-* **39-44**: We add `ColdStart` annotation and flip the value of `cold_start` variable, so that subsequent requests annotates the value `false` when the sandbox is reused
+* **37-42**: We add `ColdStart` annotation and flip the value of `cold_start` variable, so that subsequent requests annotates the value `false` when the sandbox is reused.
-* **L47**: We include the final response under `response` key as part of the `handler` subsegment
+* **L45**: We include the final response under `response` key as part of the `handler` subsegment.

 ???+ info
     If you want to understand how the Lambda execution environment (sandbox) works and why cold starts can occur, see this [blog series on Lambda performance](https://aws.amazon.com/blogs/compute/operating-lambda-performance-optimization-part-1/).